-These lightly sweet yeasted buns are delicately spiced and studded with plump currants.
-Synonymous with the Easter holiday, a cross is marked on top of each bun and they are traditionally eaten in reverence on Good Friday.
+These lightly sweet yeasted hot cross buns are delicately spiced and studded with plump currants.
+Synonymous with the Easter holiday, a cross is marked on top of each bun.
+They are traditionally eaten in reverence on Good Friday.

 I’m making my keyboard a bit of a disaster as I type this blog post with jam on my fingers.
 These buns are to blame with their fluffy cotton-soft interiors.
 Just after baking I coated the batch with a fine sheen of melted apricot jam.
-This makes them lightly sweet, a little sticky, and so irresistible.
+This makes them lightly sweet.
+And so irresistible.

 Most of you probably already know this bread has rich history with ties to the Easter holiday.
-Historically, they are eaten by people in Christian countries on Good Friday, and the cross on top symbolizes the crucifixion.
+Historically, they are eaten by people in Christian countries on Good Friday.
+The cross on top symbolizes the crucifixion.
 In some countries they are offered year-round, but to me they’ll always be a harbinger of spring.

-I made this on my standing mixer, but it could easily managed by hand.
-The recipe begins in the usual way of making yeast rolls, which is foaming the yeast.
-After the yeast is climbing the sides of the bowl, the rest of the ingredients are added and mixed until a shaggy, sticky dough forms.
+Make the dough on a standing mixer, or it can easily managed by hand.
+The recipe begins in the usual way of making yeast rolls.
+Which is foaming the yeast.
+After the yeast is climbing the sides of the bowl, add in the rest of the ingredients.
+Mix until a shaggy, sticky dough forms.

-With a timer set, the dough is kneaded with a dough hook or by hand for about 8 minutes.
-It rises until doubled in a buttered bowl, which takes about an hour in a warm kitchen.
+Set a timer and knead with a dough hook or by hand for about 8 minutes.
+Allow it to stand until doubled in a buttered bowl, which takes about an hour in a warm kitchen.

 Shaping the buns.

-After the first rise, the dough is patted out into a rectangle and cut into 12 pieces (I used a pizza wheel).
+After the first rise, pat the dough into a rectangle and cut into 12 pieces (I used a pizza wheel).
 Shaping the buns is really easy, and this technique yields perfect buns every time.

 Begin with a piece of dough laying flat on the work surface.
 Bring the edges together in the center and pinch them closed.
 Turn the dough over and lay it on the work surface.
 Lightly cup the bun under your hand and begin moving it in a circular motion so that the dough rolls under your hand.